aptos-labs/aptos-core/developer-docs-site/docs/tutorials/your-first-nft.md

 #### Claiming the token

-The following Move script function in `SimpleToken` supports receiving a token provided by the previous function, effectively claiming a token:
+The following Move entry function in `SimpleToken` supports receiving a token provided by the previous function, effectively claiming a token:

 ```rust
 public entry fun claim_script(